MicrosoftDocs/query-docs/query-languages/dax/dax-glossary.md

 ## Dynamic security

-When RLS rules are enforced by using the identity of the report user.
+When row-level security (RLS) rules are enforced by using the identity of the report user.
 Rules filter model tables by using the user's account name, which can be done with the USERNAME or USERPRINCIPALNAME functions.
-See [Row-level security (RLS)](#row-level-security-(rls)).
+See [Row-level security](#row-level-security).

 ## Expression